-That can cause several issues, as pointed out in a study by the Industrial Accident Prevention Association and the Ontario Women's Directorate 36.
+a study by the Industrial Accident Prevention Association and the Ontario Women's Directorate 36.
 "Ill-fitting PPE does not protect at all.
+Moreover

+"III-fitting PPE does not protect at all.
 Moreover, it poses an unnecessary risk to the health and safety of the women wearing it: